 Milt and Barbara Eisele first purchased the property in 1969 when Milt (an executive at Kaiser Corporation was nearing retirement).
 After they decided to sell they initially offered it to Joseph Phelps who had already made numerous vintages from the property.
 As it were, he was busy with his own winery and vineyards and declined the offer.
 The Araujos had enlisted the help of a local real estate agent, Jean Philips (founder of Screaming Eagle) and had instructed her to offer them any well-known vineyard properties as they came on the market.

 Bart Araujo is a native of San Francisco who attended the University of Southern California (USC) and also Harvard Business School.
-From his home base in Los Angeles he founded a successful home construction company.
+From his home base in Los Angeles he co-founded A-M Homes, a successful home construction company which he sold a majority interest in the late 1980s to Jennings Group Ltd. of Australia and in 1992 the company was again sold including Araujo’s ownership to Pacific Greystone.
 Daphne is a retired landscape architect.
 Upon selling their company, the Araujos began their search for vineyard property specifically in the Napa Valley.

 After they acquired the Eisele Vineyard, the Araujos replanted much of the vineyard and in 2000 finally removed, due to virus, the oldest Cabernet Sauvignon vines dating to 1964.
 The Araujos also built a winery, tunneled caves into the nearby hillside and constructed a beautiful home.